-- Release flips from basket/sponge tosses are prohibited - Twisting dismounts from basket/sponge tosses may not exceed 2 rotations (1/4 turn is allowed to set for the twist)
+- Release flips from basket/sponge tosses are prohibited - Tosses are limited to 3 tricks with a maximum of two rotations.
+A guarter turn is allowed for the set

 - Standing back tucks or other flips, and standing tumbling with back tucks or other flips are prohibited - Airborne flips out of running tumbling are permitted (e.g. tucks, layouts, whips, etc.) - Twisting flips are prohibited (includes running tumbling)